Nanosystems engineering

 Learning Objectives

-• Calculate mechanical, surface and simple electronic properties of carbon nanomaterials and evaluate their consequence for specific devices.
+- Calculate mechanical and surface properties of atomically thin carbon nanomaterials and evaluate their performance in nanosensors

 Course Content